dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 1. API endpoint URL

    A URL to the remote resources.
-By default, ``https://cloud.dwavesys.com/sapi`` is used to connect to resources provided by D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service, including D-Wave quantum computers.
+By default, ``https://na-west-1.cloud.dwavesys.com/sapi/v2`` is used to connect to resources provided by D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud service in North America, including D-Wave quantum computers.\ [#]_

 2. API Token